Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 What I can suggest, to those unfortunate enough to have these diseases is the following:

 First, help to keep the nerve cells alive with metabolic substances that give them the energy they need to stay alive.
 This is what the DP™ Plan provides.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Second, kill the bacteria with antibiotics and antifungals in the first 3 mos. of the infection before the borrelia is ensconced in the soft tissues.
 Later in the disease kill the borrelia with herbal chemicals.
 The Cowden Support Program has been effective.
 Based on the work of Eva Sapi Ph.D. and my daughter’s response, I believe that the herbs are more effective than antibiotics…mainly because the current antibiotics in use are probably more effective in killing normal flora bacteria than they are at killing the borrelia.
 Also b/c antibiotics probably don’t eradicate the borrelia and they are revived when the AB are stopped.